 - the rules controlling international trade heavily favour rich countries and multinational corporations.
 These rigged rules and double standards are stifling trade’s potential to lift people out of poverty

 Workers in developing countries have a raw deal.
-They’re paid minimal wages, that keep them in poverty, and are often forced to work long hours in harsh — often dangerous — conditions.
-Yet, they’re producing some of the world’s most expensive and coveted brands.
+They’re paid minimal wages that keep them in poverty, and are often forced to work long hours in harsh — often dangerous — conditions.
+No matter how hard they work, the cannot work their way out of poverty, wages are just too low.

-We’re working hard to help ensure that the big Australian brands like Just Jeans (the Just Group) and Bonds (Pacific Brands) treat their workers with respect and provide them with safe and fair working conditions.
+We’re working hard to help ensure that the big Australian brands like Kmart and Big W treat their workers with respect and provide them with safe and fair working conditions, and commit to paying a living wage.

 It is important that corporations are held accountable and respect, protect and remedy the human rights of individuals and communities impacted by their operations.